kroma-network/kroma/specs/exec-engine.md

 - Part of sync towards a trusted block hash (trusted through previous Engine API instruction).

 Deposited transactions MUST never be consumed from the transaction pool.
-*The transaction pool can be disabled in a validator or vanilla node.*
+*The transaction pool can be disabled in a validator node or full node.*

 ## Fees